david-rhodes/GSOPs/README.md

 - [ ] Improved camera coverage generator for `gaussian_splats_generate_training_data`.
 The first-pass (object-centric) implementation is somewhat naive.
 It would also be great to have a camera coverage solver for environments.
 - [ ] Icons (the current icons are borrowed from SideFX, but custom icons would be great).
 - [ ] Promotional material (graphic design or other content you make using GSOPs).
-- [ ] I/O for compressed splats.
-There's no standardized compression format for 3DGS yet.
-However, [PlayCanvas' SuperSplat compressed.ply format](https://blog.playcanvas.com/compressing-gaussian-splats/) provides a good balance of simplicity and compression rates.
-The [discussion](https://github.com/mkkellogg/GaussianSplats3D/issues/47) around standardizing compressed 3DGS has stalled, but maybe you can help breathe life into it!

 ## Acknowledgements
 Thank you, community!
 Your support, interest, and rapid contributions to gaussian splatting have inspired and motivated us.